tgroshon/maze-kata/README.md

 But, the time-complexity should still be about the same.
 From near as I can tell, my dead-end filling algorithm is essentially just another graph traversal with O(V+E) but I'll have to think on it.

+## Part 2: Reflection/Analysis

+### Analysis Story 1

+My solution appears to be a general-purpose solver, with ability to solve both perfect and imperfect mazes.
+My solver does expect to (a) start from outside rather than inside and (b) know the whole maze upfront (specifically for the dead-end filling enhancement).
+While the core of the algorithm, the DFS traversal, can be re-purposed to work for starting inside of an unknown maze and finding an exit, the rest of the program (especially the digitizer and maze utilities) would need rewritten.

+### Analysis Story 2

+At it's core, my approach is a depth-first search of the graph, with heuristics prioritizing downward motion.
+This means that the time complexity _of the traversal_ grows with the complexity of the maze: O(Vertices + Edges) in graph speak while the space complexity is O(Vertices).
+However, the process of building the Maze's intermediate representation is O(rows*columns) in both time and space.
+Then, adding in my enhancement of dead-end filling, it's the same complexity as the primary DFS traversal.

+### Analysis Story 3

+_TODO: Breakdown the ship maze with collision model user stories._